MedSolut AG

 After use

-Depending on the model,FFP masks can be used several times:
+Depending on the model, FFP masks can be used multiple times:

 How long should FFP masks be worn?

 It is recommended that particle-filtering half masks without a breathing air valve be worn for a maximum of 75 minutes with a subsequent half-hour recovery period in accordance with AMR 14.2 of DGUV Guideline 112-190.
 In total, they can be worn for a maximum of 8 hours without the masks losing their effectiveness.
-Models with an exhalation valve should be worn for a maximum of two hours followed by a 30-minute recovery period.
+Models with an exhalation valve should be kept on for a maximum of two hours followed by a 30-minute recovery period.
 Depending on the severity of the work, air temperature and humidity, as well as heat radiation, etc., shorter wearing times are also possible.
 Under these conditions, correspondingly shorter recovery periods should be planned.

-Ordering a filtering half mask MedSolut will be happy to advise you!
+Ordering a filtering half mask - MedSolut will be happy to advise you!